shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-programmable-split.md

 ---
-Title : Microsoft Invest - Create a Programmable Split Description : Learn how to create a programmable split when creating or editing an augmented line item.
+title : Microsoft Invest - Create a Programmable Split description : Learn how to create a programmable split when creating or editing an augmented line item.
 ---